ForHer-B/emergency-stop/src/site/notes/Presentable State.md

 ![Pasted image 20250223180328.png](/img/user/images/Pasted%20image%2020250223180328.png)
 In this AGV, the emergency stop consists of 2 accessible buttons on the vehicle.
 They are both equal but independent of one another.
 We could do the same for the tow truck.
+Buttons used for the emergency stop, clearly visible and easy to press.
 ![Pasted image 20250223180511.png](/img/user/images/Pasted%20image%2020250223180511.png)
 ![Pasted image 20250223180747.png](/img/user/images/Pasted%20image%2020250223180747.png)